Inside this Topic Guide

 - new rules relating to secondary proceedings and specific guidance on the circumstances under which they may be postponed or refused;

 - establishment of interconnected insolvency registers via the European e-Justice Portal to enhance access to information and prevent the opening of parallel proceedings; and

 - a new framework of procedural rules for insolvency proceedings concerning different entities within a group of companies.

-The Regulation entered into force on 25 June 2015 and applies directly in Member States from 26 June 2017, with the exception of:
+The Regulation entered into force on 25 June 2015 and applies directly in Member States from 26 June 2017.